someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 ## How Metrics are made

 Now Prometheus' Web UI will provide syntax help and auto-complete for available metric names.
 However you might be wondering, how are you supposed to know which metrics exist?
 How do you know what other metrics there are and where something like `resoto_instances_total` is defined?
 Glad you asked.
 All Metrics are configured in the `resoto.metrics` [config](https://resoto.com/docs/getting-started/configuring-resoto).
-Within [Resoto Shell (`resh`)](https://resoto.com/docs/concepts/components/shell) run:
+Within [Resoto Shell (`resh`)](https://resoto.com/docs/concepts/components/shell) execute:

 ```